edezhic/prest/README.md

+# prest

 **P**rogressive **REST**ful framework that _makes application development simple again_.
 Even if you are not familiar with Rust yet you might be interested because it's designed to be as beginner-friendly as possible - **prest allows building full-stack cross-platform apps for the development cost of writing HTML**.
 Tutorials are available in the [blog](https://prest.blog/) which is also built with prest.
 Beware that its still alpha and recommended only for pet projects and training because many breaking changes are expected.
-If you'd like where this is going, please leave a star on the github!

 It ain't easy to compete with Laravel, Rails, Nextjs and many others, but I always wanted a framework which enables simplicity in common development needs and allows **any** customizations/optimizations without switching languages.
-[Rust](https://www.rust-lang.org/) provides ways to build servers, clients, AIs, blockchains, OS kernels and whatever else you might need, while also being arguably the most [reliable practical language](https://edezhic.medium.com/reliable-software-engineering-with-rust-5bb4553b5d54).
+Rust provides ways to build servers, clients, AIs, blockchains, OS kernels and whatever else you might need, while also being arguably the most [reliable practical language](https://prest.blog/rust).
 Thanks to a lot of [amazing dependencies](https://prest.blog/internals) under the hood prest already provides a whole bunch of features:

 **Easy start** - create a default rust project, add `prest` dependency, bulk `use` everything from it, invoke `init!` macro and add your app's logic.
 No massive boilerplate projects, no custom required CLI tools.